US lawmakers detail Big Tech's market abuses and press for strict reform

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Coming just weeks before the Nov 3 presidential election, the content of the report became increasingly political, an opportunity for Republicans and Democrats to boost their credibility in the fight against market domination by big tech companies.

 That said, Congress is unlikely to act on the findings this year.
-Since the report reflects the views of the Democratic majority in the House, it sends a clear signal that should Joe Biden win the White House, the pressure on the companies could well continue.
+Since the report reflects the views of the Democratic majority in the House, it signals that if Joe Biden wins the White House, the pressure on the companies could well continue.

-Also, the report is likely to inform existing antitrust probes against the companies.
+Also, the report is likely to inform existing antitrust probes against the companies by the Federal Trade Commission and state attorneys general.

-Counsels for the committee, who did not wish to be identified, said they have been speaking to the Federal Trade Commission, which is investigating Facebook and Amazon.
-Also, Chairman Cicilline has been in contact with state attorneys general, who are investigating Facebook and Google, they said.

 Separately, the US Justice Department is investigating large technology companies and is expected to bring a lawsuit against Google soon.